NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``extension/ChargeDefectRatio`` or ``extension/ChargeNotTested=true``      double or boolean  frac    -0.25, 0, 0.25  Yes                  In accordance with ANSI/RESNET/ACCA 310
   =========================================================================  =================  ======  ==============  ========  =========  ==============================================

-  .. [#] If provided, HVACDistribution type must be AirDistribution or DSE.
+  .. [#] If provided, HVACDistribution type must be AirDistribution (type: "regular velocity") or DSE.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across both HeatingSystems and HeatPumps) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across both CoolingSystems and HeatPumps) must be less than or equal to 1.